sroberts/sroberts.github.io/_posts/2014-01-20-commandline-spell-checking-with-aspell.md

 First a confession: people in the computer industry got into them for lots of reasons.
 My reasons were kind of different: I can't spell and have terrible handwriting.
 In 4th grade being told this magic box would make my ideas legible and spelled in a way that other people could actually read was game changing for me.
 But I digress.

-So while VIM is great (and it is) and all one of the things I struggled with is being able to spell check documents.
+So while Vim is great (and it is) and all one of the things I struggled with is being able to spell check documents.
 Then I found Aspell:

 > GNU Aspell is a Free and Open Source spell checker designed to eventually replace Ispell.
 It can either be used as a library or as an independent spell checker.
 Its main feature is that it does a superior job of suggesting possible replacements for a misspelled word than just about any other spell checker out there for the English language.
 Unlike Ispell, Aspell can also easily check documents in UTF-8 without having to use a special dictionary.